 In 1912, Exhibition Park (also known as Victoria Park, home of the 1908 Dominion Exhibition and subsequent Calgary Stampedes) was featured on a postcard printed by the Bloom Brothers.
-The card depicts the grandstand to the right, the Industrial Building to the left and the garden in foreground.
+The card depicts the grandstand to the right, the Industrial Building to the left and the garden in the foreground.

 The Industrial Building, which was designed by George Stanley Rees, was built in 1908 for the first Exhibition and served as the main exhibit hall on the Victoria Park fairgrounds until May 1931, when it was destroyed by fire.

-A new pavilion – called the Bessborough after Canada’s 14th Governor General Vere Brabazon Ponsonby, ninth Earl of Bessborough – was constructed on the site in time for the 1931 exhibition.
+A new pavilion – called the Bessborough after Canada’s 14th Governor-General Vere Brabazon Ponsonby, ninth Earl of Bessborough – was constructed on the site in time for the 1931 exhibition.